mo-azfar/OTRS-Process-Management-ACL-For-Owner-or-Responsible/README.md

 3. Only 1 ACL is activate by default.
 If you have additional Process Management or Activity to apply this ACL, please activate another config (Valid="0" to Valid="1") and configure it.

-4. Additonally, if the provided config not enough, please write additional xml param to the xml file and rebuild config.
+4. Additonally, if the provided config not enough, you may write additional xml param to the xml file.
 **Setting Name** , **Name** must be **unique** !

     		Setting Name = <Setting Name="Ticket::Acl::Module###10-Ticket::Acl::Module" Required="0" Valid="1">